 Shombi Sharp, UNDP Acting Resident Representative in Georgia: “I would like to thank the Speaker of the Parliament for personally addressing this important issue.
 Also I would like to thank the Chairperson of the Council and partners, such as IDFI, who were helping to implement this work, Mariani as well – the key partner in this process and of course, European Union, who helped to make all this possible.”

 Dorota Dlouchy-Suliga, Head of the EU Delegation’s Political, Press and Information Section: “In Georgia what we see is that the government’s, the parliament’s and most recently Tbilisi Municipality’s efforts to increase transparency and accessibility show high commitment to OGP principles and values, and in recognition of this, Georgia has been selected as the Chairperson of the Partnership for 2017-2018.”

 Giorgi Kldiashvili, Executive Director of the IDFI: “This event is dedicated directly to adapting the building of the Parliament of Georgia for persons with disabilities.
 This is a significant issue, since it is one of the priorities for the Global Legislative Openness Week, being held not only in Georgia but in various other countries as well.”

-At the event, Irina Pruidze, Head of Permanent Parliamentary Council on Open and Transparent Governance spoke specifically about the Council, its work and achievements, as well as generally about Georgia's successes and future plans within the framework of the Open Government Partnership (OGP).
+At the event, Irina Pruidze, Head of Permanent Parliamentary Council on Open Governance spoke about the Council, its work and achievements.

 A video recording of the event can be found here.